Nutritional Must Do's

 Research has shown that drinking black tea can increase the likelihood of anaemia.
 This is because the tannin in tea is left free to bind with iron in your body and can therefore reduce your iron stores.
 The solution: Add a splash of skimmed or semi-skimmed milk.

 Try not to eat too much salt.
 It can cause water retention, especially in your scalp.

 The energy to form hair cells drops 4 hours after eating a meal.
 Snack on a complex carbohydrate, such as wholemeal bread, wholemeal crackers, fruit or vegetables, between meals to sustain energy levels to your follicles.

 Your hair is composed primarily of protein, so including adequate amounts in your diet is vital to hair growth.
 We suggest eating lean animal protein with breakfast and lunch.
-If you are vegan/vegetarian, plant protein should to be included with these meals.
-Examples of plant based sources of protein are beans, quinoa, tofu, seitan, legumes and nuts.
+If you are vegan/vegetarian, plant protein should be included with these meals, examples of plant based sources of protein are beans, quinoa, tofu, seitan, legumes and nuts.

 Eat Adequate Iron

 Ferritin (stored iron) levels are extremely important in terms of hair growth.
 To help promote healthy iron levels, try to eat red meat at least twice a week, especially if you are menstruating.

 Iron can only be absorbed effectively if you are eating it alongside vitamin C!
 Have a glass of freshly squeezed orange juice, or one of your favourite fruits/vegetables to help with iron uptake.

 Be Wary of Dairy

 Dairy products are a great source of Calcium.
 However, if you are prone to dandruff, eczema or psoriasis, dairy can exacerbate or trigger the condition.
 Try drinking skimmed milk or substituting with soy or almond milk if necessary.